xtillion/venmito-template/README.md

 ## Introduction

-Hello and welcome to this data engineering project for Venmito.
-We're excited to see how you tackle this challenge and provide us with a solution that can bring together disparate data sources into an insightful and valuable resource.
+*Welcome to Xtillion's Data Engineering Project.
+For this exercise, we will simulate a client interaction where you are an engineering consultant for Venmito, your client.
+We're excited to see how you tackle this challenge and provide us with a solution that can bring together disparate data sources into an insightful and valuable resource.*

-Venmito is a payment company that allows users to transfer funds to other users and pay in participant stores.
-The company has several data files in various formats.
-Our goal is to organize all of this information to gain insights about our clients and transactions.
-We believe that there is an immense value hidden in these data files, and we are looking for a solution that can help us extract and utilize this value.
+We are Venmito, a modest payments startup focused on making it easy for our customers to transfer funds, shop at participating local stores, and enjoy personalized promotions tailored just for them.
+As our popularity has steadily grown, so has the volume and complexity of our data.
+Unfortunately, this sustained growth has overwhelmed our original data systems, and we now find ourselves with a setup that's no longer sustainable.

+**That's where you come in**.
+Your mission is to unravel and consolidate our fragmented data into a scalable, insightful, and consumable solution.
+We're counting on your technical skills, creativity, and resourcefulness to guide us from data chaos to clarity, enabling smarter decisions and continued growth.

-We have five files:
+We have five data files available:

-- `people.json`
+- people.json
-- `people.yml`
+- people.yml
-- `transfers.csv`
+- transfers.csv
-- `transactions.xml`
+- transactions.xml
-- `promotions.csv`
+- promotions.csv

-Each of these files contains different pieces of information about our clients, their transactions, transfers and promotions.
+These files contain information about our customers, transactions, transfers, or promotions.

-Your task is to develop a solution that can read these files, match and conform the data, and provide a way to consume this data.
+Your task is to develop a solution that reads, unifies, and structures our data into a consumable format.
+Additionally, we would like you to analyze this data and provide clear, actionable insights based solely on your findings.
+These insights should help us better understand our customers, improve our processes, and make informed, data-driven decisions going forward.

 ## Requirements